fundamentals-eDNA/fundamentals-eDNA.github.io/_posts/2021-02-12-overview_steven_w3.md

 ---
-title: blog reflection
+title: week 3 blog reflection
 author: steven allers
+date: "2/12/2021"
-description: reflection upon reading the paper on seasonal activtiy and eDNA detection:
+description: reflection upon reading the paper on seasonal activtiy and eDNA detection

 ---

 Reflection on 'Environmental DNA (eDNA) Detection Prbobability is Influenced by Seasonal Activity of Organisms'